Green Roof Poetry, Body

 Green Roof Poetry: Queering Juneteenth, Curated by Free Black Dirt.
 Photo: Awa Mally.
 Courtesy Walker Art Center.

 Bring your blanket and relax for an evening of immersive lit experiences.
-Hear live readings from local writers and poets exploring the thematic threads of bodies, connection, and autonomy, plus music stylings by local DJs.
+Hear live readings from local writers and poets exploring the thematic threads of connection and body autonomy, plus music stylings by local DJs.
+In collaboration with the creative powerhouse Public Functionary, the evening includes readings from Taiwana Shambley, b ferguson, Chavah Gabrielle, and Amalia Tenuta.

 During the event, visitors can board the Body Freedom for Every(Body) Truck, an exhibition on wheels celebrating the intersections of the bodily autonomy.
 The truck has traveled over 10,000 miles around the U.S. and will be making its Twin Cities stop at the Walker.
 With over 200 artworks on board, this campaign addresses the importance of agency, autonomy, and choice when it comes to healthcare and individual identity, and sheds light on reproductive justice, queer liberation, and trans joy.